Winter Lawn Fertilizer: Tips On Keeping Your Grass Thrives

 Winter Lawn Care In Little Snow

 While the grass is growing, it is important to even boost the grass growth.
 Besides, it also encourages horizontal development of the grass and makes them grow stronger.
-As you mow, you can also remove the weeds and pests that occur on your lawn.
-So, keep cutting the grass until it grows thick.

-2. Watering Is Crucial!
+2. Watering is Crucial!

 Don’t skip watering!
 Provide at least half an inch of water per week to make them thrive over winter.
 Any less amount than that will make you lose the turf system.